hiddentao/hiddentao.com/code/index.md

 [BrowserMail](https://github.com/hiddentao/browsermail) - a proof-of-concept IMAP email client written in Javascript, for the Chrome browser.

-[Clockmaker](https://github.com/hiddentao/clockmaker) - flexible timer management API for Javascript.

 [Squel](http://squeljs.org/ "SQL query string builder") - a light-weight SQL query string builder for Javascript which can be used with node.js or in the browser.

+[Thinodium](https://thinodium.github.io/ "Node.js ODM") - a light-weight Object Document Mapper (ODM) for Node.js with pluggable adapters.

 [Google-TTS](https://github.com/hiddentao/google-tts "Google Text-to-speech API") - an API for the Google text-to-speech service.